easybiblabs/oauth2-client-php/README.md

 In order to keep your user logged in, you will need a persistent token store.
 This is implemented using the Session component of the Symfony HTTP Foundation package.
-You can use
-[that framework](http://symfony.com/doc/current/components/http_foundation/sessions.html)
-to implement whatever backend makes sense in the context of your application.
+By default, this uses native PHP sessions, but you can use [that framework](http://symfony.com/doc/current/components/http_foundation/sessions.html) to implement whatever backend makes sense in the context of your application.
+Just use `setTokenStore()` on the client's `Session` object to swap in your customized class.

 ## Implementing this client in your app